zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 **What's session message and how it works?**

-WhatsApp Session messages are any messages sent and received in response to a user-initiated message to your application.
-A messaging session starts when a user sends your application a message and lasts for 24 hours from the most recently received message.
-You can wait for users to message your app, or you can send a Template Message to invite the user to respond.
+Whenever the end user responds a 24 hour session window is opened within whatsapp, any message trafficked within this period is considered a session message, so any kind of message (text, photo, video) are considered session message within the window.
+The 24-hour window only opens when the end user contacts you.
 Only messages trafficked (sent and received) will be billed.